NewsNation Prime

 NewsNation Prime is an American television news program on NewsNation, which premiered nationally on September 1, 2020.
 Broadcast live from Chicago, the program uses the journalistic resources of the 110 television news operations throughout the United States that are operated under the network's corporate parent Nexstar Media Group.
-The program is designed as an alternative to the opinion-based programs on CNN, MSNBC and Fox News Channel, the top-rated cable news networks in the country in the early 2020s.
+The program is designed as an alternative to the opinion-based programs on CNN, MS-NOW and Fox News Channel, the top-rated cable news networks in the country in the early 2020s.

 NewsNation Prime airs Saturdays and Sundays from 7 to 10 p.m.
 ET.
 (The program offers a same-night rebroadcast from 10 p.m. to 1 a.m.
 ET in order to align the program with the prime time period in the Pacific Time Zone.)
 The program combines reporting from its national correspondents and repackaged content from local Nexstar stations.

 The program had an hour-long late-evening edition entitled NewsNation Tonight, which aired every weeknight from 11 p.m. to midnight ET.